-Now work as a group to process the info on the whiteboard by discussing the following questions.
+Now work as a group to process the info by discussing the following questions.

 In your own words how would you describe the degree to which Paul valued Scripture?

 He seemed to count on it for everything.
 It was his manual for his work.
 It came from the highest authority-God.